nebari-dev/argo-jupyter-scheduler/README.md

 Why?

-If you want to run your Jupyter Notebook on a schedule, you need to be assured that the Notebook will be executed at the times you specified.
+If you want to run your Jupyter Notebook on a schedule, you need to be assured that the notebook will be executed at the times you specified.
 The fundamental limitation with Jupyter-Scheduler is that when your JupyterLab server is not running, Jupyter-Scheduler is not running.
-Well, then the Notebooks you had scheduled won't run.
-(As an aside, the trouble with Notebooks that you want to run right now, is that if the JupyterLab server is down, then how will the status of the notebook run be recorded?)
+Then the notebooks you had scheduled won't run.
+What about notebooks that you want to run right now?
+If the JupyterLab server is down, then how will the status of the notebook run be recorded?

 The solution is Argo-Jupyter-Scheduler: Jupyter-Scheduler front-end with an Argo-Workflows back-end.